syncfusion/blazor-docs/src/schedule/scheduler/working-hours.md

 ## Scroll to specific time and date

-You can manually scroll to a specific time on Scheduler by making use of the `ScrollTo` method as depicted in the following code example.
+You can manually scroll to a specific time on Scheduler by making use of the `ScrollToAsync` method as depicted in the following code example.

 ```csharp
 @using Syncfusion.Blazor.Schedule